AtomicExpresso/developer-portfolio/src/posts/understanding-mvc-mern.md

 preview: "Outline for building fullstack applications following MVC architecture"
 ---

 When it comes to developing a web application (or any type of software), having a well structured architecture and clean code is essential to ensuring maintainable, scalable and robust applications.
-Fortunately, many engineers have devised architecture and design patterns that help achieve this goal.
+Fortunately, many developers have devised architecture and design patterns that help achieve this goal.

 One of the most used architectural patterns in the industry is MVC, which stands for Model, View, Controller.
 It’s an architectural pattern that separates an application into three distinct components: the Model, the View, and the Controller